 A DIY cedar garland is such a classic and elegant choice for your Christmas decor, indoors or out.
 If you happen to have some cedar trees growing in your backyard, it’s a project that’s surprisingly quick to put together and super inexpensive!

-I thought I was being super ambitious a few weeks ago when I cautiously decided that I would try making my own DIY cedar garlands this year to decorate the new side porch.
+I thought I was being super ambitious last year when I cautiously decided that I would try making my own DIY cedar garlands to decorate the new side porch.
 I saw some advertised for sale at local garden centres and I thought it would be the perfect thing to decorate our new railings with.
 They’re so cute and they deserve something special. 🙂

 BUT, you see, the thing is that we kind of have this ginormous cedar hedge growing along one side of our house.
 This thing is massive.
 And we already own it.
 So it seemed like such a waste to go and possibly spend hundreds of dollars on fresh cedar when we already had it so plentifully just a few feet away.
 I thought I’d better at least try to see if I could possibly make at least a little bit of a garland.
 I thought it was most definitely outside of my skillset, but that at least I could say that I had tried…. and then just go buy it.

 Let me tell you.

 This project is the easiest thing ever.
 It’s the absolute picture of simplicity and elegance when it’s done and while you’re creating it.
 I didn’t even want to pull my hair out.
 It was fun!
 Relaxing, even!

 What I’m saying is this: Make yourself a garland!
 You’ll be so glad you did.

 Beautiful Decor from Your Own Backyard: The Creek Line House – Harvesting Greenery From Your Backyard to Use as Christmas Decor

 Here I am standing next to the cedar hedge so you can see just how plentiful this stuff is around these parts. 🙂

 - A goodly amount of cedar clippings in various sizes